-(x) Impulse Response and Variance Decomposition:
+Impulse Response and Variance Decomposition: (x)

 As expected, the response of output to innovations in capital was positive.
 It declined initially until the seventh period before increasing and trended upwards.
 For instance, if the capital goods used in the production are imported given that imports constitutes a withdrawal, as is the case in Nigeria, output may not increase immediately as a result of capital shock.
 However, output would rise after efficient utilization of the equipment and technology through improved learning mechanism acquired through government policies toward education, particularly education in science and technology, on-the-job training, and research and development of external support mechanism.
-The variance decomposition shows that 91 per cent of the variation in output is explained by own shocks and only 8 per cent by shocks to capital shocks increases and peaks from the 7th period as about 70 per cent of the variations in output were explained by shocks to capital and only 20 per cent by own shocks.
+The variance decomposition shows that 91 per cent of the variation in output is explained by own shocks and only 8 per cent by shocks to capital at least in the first period.
+Subsequently, the variation in output as a result of capital shocks increases and peaks from the 7th period as about 70 per cent of the variations in output were explained by shocks to capital and only 20 per cent by own shocks.
 This result confirms the result from the impulse response function and is consistent with most applied research, which shows that a variable explains almost all its forecast error variance at short horizon but smaller proportions at longer horizon.